 Writing and Journaling Exercises

-After you have taken the time with your Tarot journal to connect with the Tarot and look deep into both the traditional and personal meanings each Tarot card has, you can begin to freestyle your way through the rest.
+After you have taken the time with your Tarot journal to connect with the Tarot and look deep into both the traditional and personal meanings each Tarot card has, you can begin freestyle your way through the rest.

 You can do many different writing and journaling exercises with your journal, and you should feel welcome to do as many or as few as you would like.
 Here are a bunch of different journaling exercises you can do:

 - Describe a card’s image.
-Take the time to analyze and interpret the image that is on a card, and do not leave out a thing.
+Take the time to analyze and interpret the image on a card, and do not leave out a thing.
 Let your intuition guide you as you describe what the image of the picture is showing you.
 With each deck being different and some being more detailed, different meanings will arise depending on the deck.

 - Pick a card randomly and write about the memories you have with it.
 Do not leave any details out as you sit and write about every reading you can remember with this specific card.

-- Make two cards have a conversation.
+- Make two cards and have a conversation.
 Pick two cards at random and use your intuition to write about what they would be saying to each other; write them down and let this serve as an opportunity to connect to your cards on a deeper level.

 For Your Next Personal Reading

 The next time you go to do a reading for yourself, you want to make sure you have your notebook open and ready.
 Before you begin, write down the question, and the Tarot spread you will use.